CEED/Laghos/tests/REGRESSIONTEST.md

 2. Run "make" and "make merge" to make sure you your branch is up-to-date with any local changes.
 3. sbatch tests/runRegressionTests.sh (if in the base directory) or sbatch runRegressionTests.sh (if in the tests directory).
 Look below for test options.
-4. The slurm output file will be stored in sbatch.log in the directory you ran the previous command frp,.
+4. The slurm output file will be stored in sbatch.log in the directory you ran the previous command from.
 5. Test commands/logs are stored in tests/results.
-Since each run overwrites the previous run, only the last run's data is saved in run and tests/Laghos/run.
+Since each run overwrites the previous run, only the last run's data is saved. in run and tests/Laghos/run.
 Use option -f to stop at the first failure and look at the failed run's data.
 6. To erase the regression test data, run from the base directory: make clean-regtest